 When cities aren’t safe for girls, it impacts their access to opportunity and ability to decide their own futures because they aren’t safe enough to pursue their goals.

-Plan International is working in Egypt to Defy Normal – to combat harassment and dispel myths that blame girls for their experiences based on their clothes or behaviour.
+Plan International is working in Egypt to combat harassment and dispel myths that blame girls for their experiences based on their clothes or behaviour.
 And through the Safer Cities project boys are being engaged, educated and inspired to work with girls to create a new normal in their community.

-Meet three boys from Cairo who are ready to #DefyNormal and advance equality for girls.
+Meet three boys from Cairo who are ready to advance equality for girls.

 Ahmed isn’t embarrassed to admit that he used to harass girls.
 In his community, cat-calling or touching girls is common and many believe that girls and women actually welcome harassment, especially if they leave the house without a man or without a head covering.